Naturally Daily

 • Your toenail is very ingrown that you can’t remove it at home.
 The doctor may need to do minor surgery to remove that part.

-• If you have diabetes, the wound may not heal easily.
+• If you have diabetes, the wound may not heal quickly.
 In that case, you need to see a doctor for proper treatment.

 You may prevent the ingrown toenail by maintaining some simple rules: